 When you’re out of the field, recovery is hard

 Many injured students experience high anxiety and stress levels during their recovery time.
 Indeed, as you find yourself incapacitated, you worry about your financial situation, your studies, and your career, which can lead to developing unhealthy coping habits.
 When you can’t work out, you might turn to sugar for comfort, which increases stress levels.
 To help your recovery, it’s crucial to stick to a healthy diet.
 Additionally, if stress affects your everyday life, talking to professionals can also help you to relax.
 Ultimately, anxiety slows down your metabolism, making it more difficult to recover.
 While it might be tempting to head to the gym and retrain your muscles, you need to be patient.
 The combination of stress and impatience has reduced many promising careers to ashes.
-Focus on your mind and let your body do its healing at its own pace.
+Focus on your mind and verification and let your body do its healing at its own pace.

 Student athletes are prone to injuries as a result of their professional aspirations.
 However, when an injury occurs, it’s essential to understand what’s happened so that you can protect yourself and focus on your recovery as best as you can.